TRY OUR EASY BUSINESS INCOME LIMIT CALCULATOR CALCULATOR

-- Loss of income without insured damage from a covered cause of loss to insured property at an insured location
+- Loss of income without property damage from a covered cause of loss to insured property at an insured location

-- Loss due to a supplier (or major customer) going down unless specifically insured
+- Loss of income that occurs due to a supplier (or major customer) going down unless covered by the insurance company

-- Costs associated with product recall unless specifically insured
+- Costs associated with product recall unless it is specifically covered

 Actual Loss Sustained

 With "actual loss sustained" coverage, business losses are not subject to a predefined limit.
 Instead, the insurance policy will cover the lost profits that your business will sustain during restoration of a damaged property location for a maximum of 12 months.
 Coinsurance typically does not apply.
 If the restoration period of the business may exceed 12 months, obtaining an alternate coverage form (perhaps to insure 18 or 24 months for example) is advisable.